 Mr. Seminara holds a Juris Doctorate and MBA from Fordham University and a bachelor’s from Arizona State University.
 He is a member of the New York and Pennsylvania State Bars.
 He serves on the boards of the Special Olympics of Connecticut and HEDCO Inc., a non-profit with a mission to stimulate economic development in Connecticut’s underrepresented communities.

 NICB Advisors to the Board

-Mr. Della Rocca is Vice President – ISO Claims Solutions.
-He became an Advisor to the NICB Board of Governors in 2013.
+Mr. Christman is Assistant Director of the FBI’s Criminal Justice Information Services (CJIS) Division in Clarksburg, W.Va.
+He became an Advisor to the NICB Board of Governors in 2021.